hacoo/rtik/README.md

 I haven't attempted to integrate hip / lower body movements with upper body IK.
 Basically, clever use of FABRIK closed-loop solvers on the upper / lower body triangles allow the character to bend over in a more realistic way, moving the hips back / down instead of bending at the waist only.
-I don't think many people would actually use this, but it looks cool.
+I don't think many people would actually use this, but it would look cool.

-Before I add any new features, I'd like to clean up what I have here and start making it into something that can easily be used with other projects.
-Also, I need to do some basic performance tests.
+I have done some performance testing.
+Performance is good; full body IK costs less than 200us / character on my laptop.

 ## License